 Appropedia is the site for collaborative solutions in sustainability, poverty reduction and international development through the use of appropriate technology and the sharing of project information.
 It is a wiki, a type of website which allows anyone to add, remove, or edit content.
 Registration is encouraged but not required for contributors.
 You can search or browse their more than 16,000 pages of material.

 Mr. Electricity has an online calculator you can use to get an approximate idea of how much energy different appliances, lights and other things in your home use.
-If you really want to see how much something specific [like your TV when it's off, or the refrigerator, or the desk light] use, you can buy a Kill-A-Watt for about $22 or $26 for a fancier model.
+If you really want to see how much something specific [like your TV when it’s off, or the refrigerator, or the desk light] use, you can buy a Kill-A-Watt for about $22 or $26 for a fancier model.
 They’re available online or in many hardware stores.
+The Beginner’s Guide to Home Automation walks through additional areas of the home that can be automated to reduce energy consumption throughout the home and yard.

 Solarwashington.org is a private not-for-profit 501(c)3 association of solar energy equipment manufacturers, system integrators, distributors, dealers, designers, consultants, students, and interested people.
 Be sure to see their Tips and Tricks page, which also includes links to other related sites.